encodingx/binary/README.md

-for converting Go structs into text-based data formats (such as [JSON](https://pkg.go.dev/encoding/json#Marshal) and [XML](https://pkg.go.dev/encoding/xml#Marshal)) and vice versa, but their counterparts are sorely missing from the `encoding/binary`.
+for converting Go structs into text-based data formats (such as [JSON](https://pkg.go.dev/encoding/json#Marshal) and [XML](https://pkg.go.dev/encoding/xml#Marshal)) and vice versa, but their counterparts for binary formats are sorely missing from the `encoding/binary`.

 ## Binary Message and File Formats
 Message and file formats specify how bits are arranged to encode information.